aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 equal to [Beacon Key Field Name](../searchable-encryption/search-config.md#beacon-key-field-name) HandleBeaconKeyFieldName MUST return a `beacon key id` of None and the unaltered AttributeMap.
+This case is because a specific item may not have any beacons that need to be constructed.

 If the AttributeMap does have a key equal to [Beacon Key Field Name](../searchable-encryption/search-config.md#beacon-key-field-name)